Environmental group ends suit over land for endangered frog

-NEW ORLEANS — An environmental group has dropped its legal fight over critical habitat for an endangered frog, but the group also says the story isn’t over.
+NEW ORLEANS — An environmental group is dropping its legal fight over critical habitat for an endangered frog, with a settlement now proposed in the case, but the group also says the story isn’t over.

 “It might not be ‘that’s it,’ but it is for now.
 The decision will go back to the U.S. Fish and Wildlife Service,” said Collette Giese, attorney for the Center for Biological Diversity.